Political positions of Marco Rubio: Grandfather who fled Cuba in 1962

-The New York Times reported in March 2016 that, "Marco Rubio's policies might shut the door to people like his grandfather."
+The New York Times reported in March 2016 that "Marco Rubio's policies might shut the door to people like his grandfather."
 Rubio has acknowledged that some people might see a conflict between his immigration positions and the experience of his maternal grandfather, Pedro Victor Garcia.

-Garcia initially immigrated legally to the U.S. in 1956, but returned to Cuba to find work in 1959.
+Garcia initially immigrated legally to the U.S. in 1956 but returned to Cuba to find work in 1959.
 When he fled to the U.S. in 1962 without a visa, he was detained as an undocumented immigrant, and an immigration judge initially ordered him deported, but later the same day immigration officials had a "change of heart", resulting in status as a "parolee".
 The Times calls that status "a gray area of the law that meant he would not get a green card but could remain in the United States".

 Rubio supports immigration rules that are different than the rules that were in place as of 1962, saying that there was not a "widespread effort on behalf of Fidel Castro to infiltrate into the United States killers who were going to detonate weapons and kill people."
-But, says Rubio, there should be exceptions for people who obviously pose no threat.
+Rubio says there should be exceptions for people who obviously pose no threat.
 Upon arriving in the U.S. in 1962, Pedro Victor Garcia was five feet 6 inches, 120 pounds, with a leg injury, polio, scoliosis and signs of emphysema; pity may have been the factor that swayed immigration officials to let him stay.
 A Rubio spokesman has said that refugees often arrive without all the necessary visas, but that the U.S. permitted Cubans to stay.

-Rubio was born in 1971, long after Garcia's arrival in 1962, and Garcia lived until 1984; Rubio says, "I learned at his feet, relied on his counsel and craved his respect...."
+Rubio was born in 1971, long after Garcia's arrival in 1962, and Garcia lived until 1984; Rubio says, "I learned at his feet, relied on his counsel and craved his respect".
 Rubio said in 2012 that he never had any knowledge that his grandfather was in the U.S. illegally.
-According to the Times, immigration officials told Garcia in 1962 that "he could stay for the time being," and he obtained permanent residency in 1967.
+According to the Times, immigration officials told Garcia in 1962 that "he could stay for the time being", and he obtained permanent residency in 1967.